zendframework/zend-expressive/doc/book/cookbook/using-a-base-path.md

 The above step ensures that clients can hit the website.
 Now we need to ensure that the application can route to middleware!

-To do this, we will add pre_routing pipeline middleware to intercept the request, and rewrite the URL accordingly.
+To do this, we will add pipeline middleware to intercept the request, and rewrite the URL accordingly.

 At the time of writing, we have two suggestions: